Tests of general relativity: Deflection of light by the Sun

 Henry Cavendish in 1784 (in an unpublished manuscript) and Johann Georg von Soldner in 1801 (published in 1804) had pointed out that Newtonian gravity predicts that starlight will bend around a massive object.
-The same value as Soldner's was calculated by Einstein in 1911 based on the equivalence principle alone.
-However, Einstein noted in 1915 in the process of completing general relativity, that his 1911 result (and thus Soldner's 1801 result) is only half of the correct value.
+The same value as Soldner's was calculated by Einstein in 1911 on the basis of the equivalence principle alone.
+However, Einstein noted in 1915, in the process of completing general relativity, that his 1911 result (and thus Soldner's 1801 result) is only half of the correct value.
 Einstein became the first to calculate the correct value for light bending: 1.75 arcseconds for light that grazes the Sun.

 The first observation of light deflection was performed by noting the change in position of stars as they passed near the Sun on the celestial sphere.
 The observations were performed by Arthur Eddington and his collaborators (see Eddington experiment) during the total solar eclipse of May 29, 1919, when the stars near the Sun (at that time in the constellation Taurus) could be observed.
 Observations were made simultaneously in the cities of Sobral, Ceará, Brazil and in São Tomé and Príncipe on the west coast of Africa.
 The result was considered spectacular news and made the front page of most major newspapers.
 It made Einstein and his theory of general relativity world-famous.
 When asked by his assistant what his reaction would have been if general relativity had not been confirmed by Eddington and Dyson in 1919, Einstein famously made the quip: "Then I would feel sorry for the dear Lord.
 The theory is correct anyway."

-The early accuracy, however, was poor and there was doubt that the small number of measured star locations and instrument questions could produce a reliable result.
+The early accuracy, however, was poor, and there was doubt that the small number of measured star locations and instrument questions could produce a reliable result.
 The results were argued by some to have been plagued by systematic error and possibly confirmation bias, although modern reanalysis of the dataset suggests that Eddington's analysis was accurate.
-The measurement was repeated by a team from the Lick Observatory led by the Director W. W. Campbell in the 1922 eclipse as observed in remote Australian station of Wallal, with results based on hundreds of star positions that agreed with the 1919 results and has been repeated several times since, most notably in 1953 by Yerkes Observatory astronomers and in 1973 by a team from the University of Texas.
+The measurement was repeated by a team from the Lick Observatory led by the Director W. W. Campbell in the 1922 eclipse as observed in remote Australian station of Wallal, with results based on hundreds of star positions that agreed with the 1919 results, and has been repeated several times since, most notably in 1953 by Yerkes Observatory astronomers and in 1973 by a team from the University of Texas.
 Considerable uncertainty remained in these measurements for almost fifty years, until observations started being made at radio frequencies.

 The deflection of starlight by the nearby white dwarf star Stein 2051 B has also been measured.